AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/06-Ex1-4-use-analyst-agent-analyze-data.md

     > **Note:** To copy the link, right-click on the link and select "Copy link address," then paste the link into a new browser tab inside your Lab VM.

-    > **Note:** If the link do not download automatically, it will open the document in browser, click on the Download button in the browser to download the file.
+    > **Note:** If the link does not download automatically, it will open the document in the browser; click on the Download button in the browser to download the file.

 3. In your Microsoft Edge browser, go to the **Microsoft 365** home page and select the **Analyst** agent in the navigation pane.